There are times when your hair looks just perfect, without you doing anything special.

-Gels work for all sorts of hair styles to mold and hold it, but will leave the hair stiff, crunchy and immovable once it sets.
+Gels work for all sorts of hairstyles to mold and hold them, but will leave the hair stiff, crunchy and immovable once it sets.

 It leaves a glistening shine, but if disturbed (as might happen if you run your fingers through your hair), it can flake and leave a residue appearance.

 The alcohols in hair gel lead to excessive dryness in the skin and the chemicals strip the hair of natural moisture, leaving it frizzy and damaged and with no healthy shine of its own.

 What is it good for?
 Ultimately, a lot of what is different between these styling products and the best hair clay for men is what they are made from.

 Hair clay is by far the most natural product and can actually be healthy for your hair and scalp.

 Hair Clay vs Hair Wax – To Oil or Not Oil

 To begin, wax.
 Is hair wax really something we want on our heads every day?